 Faculty — This Course will be conducted in dialogues rather than lectures with ample time for community interaction and dialogue.
 The issues we will discuss are profoundly nuanced and require deep listening and communal discernment.
 All dialogues will be held within the sacred container of ritual, walking the labyrinth, entering the crypt and community reverence for the Sacred Feminine, so deeply present in Chartres, who holds all opposites as fractals of the One.

-- Ruth Cunningham, classically trained musician, sound healer and founding member of the Anonymous 4 will create soundscapes and dialogue from a lesbian perspective.
+- Ruth Cunningham, classically trained musician, sound healer and founding member of the Anonymous 4 will create soundscapes during the week.

 - Andrew Harvey, PhD (Hons), author of numerous books on mysticism, including the first book on gay mystics who will speak to the gender fluidity underway.

 - Calen Rayne, DMin will share insights on the labyrinth and lower church, and assist with preparation for ritual experiences.

 - Banafsheh Sayyad, Founder, Dance of Oneness, will lead us in embodiment practices

 Requirements for enrolled degree students to earn 4 Credits: